Mexico Economic Update

 Mexico Economy Expands in First Quarter; Fourth Quarter Revised Higher

-Mexico’s economy grew solidly in the first quarter despite higher inflation, interest rates and uncertainty over trade relations with the U.S. Gross domestic product (GDP) expanded at a 2.4 percent annualized rate, while fourth-quarter output was revised higher to 2.9 percent.
+Mexico’s economy grew solidly in the first quarter despite higher inflation, interest rates and uncertainty over trade relations.
+Gross domestic product (GDP) expanded at a 2.4 percent annualized rate, while fourth-quarter output was revised higher to 2.9 percent.
 The consensus 2017 GDP growth forecast was revised up from 1.5 percent to 1.7 percent.
 Recent data on exports, industrial production, retail sales and employment showed continued expansion but at a slower pace.
 Inflation increased, but the peso recovered some ground against the dollar in April for a third consecutive month.

 Output Growth Solid